 Comedy isn’t universal.
 Pain is.
 One person might find Stewart Lee funny.
 Another person might not.
 Both of them know that it hurts to be hit in the face with an iron.
-That’s the magic of Home Alone: it understands that at Christmas time, nothing brings people together like physical agony.
+That’s the magic of Home Alone: it understands that at Christmas time, nothing brings people together like perilous slapstick.

-And make no mistake: Home Alone is a film full of physical agony.
-Two unsuspecting men are subjected to such torture as a paint can to the face, a blowtorch to the head, a nail through the foot, a fall down some icy steps and a shovel to the face.
+And make no mistake: Home Alone is a film full of it.
+Two unsuspecting men are subjected to such torture as a blowtorch to the head, a nail through the foot, a fall down some icy steps and a shovel to the face.
 Any one of those on their own is enough to cause concussion.
-Together, they spell almost certain death.
 And yet we laugh.
 Oh, how we laugh at their near-fatal misfortune.

-But all this perverse cinema, which Michael Haneke probably loves to watch with his kids every December, isn’t doled out straight away.
+But all this perverse cinema isn’t doled out straight away.
 It’s built up to with the light, comic, sweet-toothed touch of Chris Columbus, who directs a cute comedy, before allowing it to descend into depravity.
-Home Alone is two-thirds Disney and one-third Guantanamo Bay.
+Home Alone is two-thirds Disney and one-third Michael Haneke.
 We’re introduced to Kevin’s family from his perspective, seeing the suffering of a child who thinks he’s the neglected one in the family – and rejoices, initially, when they accidentally leave him behind for their Christmas vacation – so when he gets the chance to strike back at this unfair world, it’s understandable.

-The supporting cast are equally convincing, from Roberts Blossom as the kindly Old Man Marley to Catherine O’Hara’s seminal turn as the panicked mother who just wants to get home to check on her son.
+The supporting cast are equally convincing, from Roberts Blossom as the kindly Old Man Marley to Catherine O’Hara’s seminal turn as the panicked, put-upon mother who just wants to get home to check on her son.
 As we age, our sympathies shift, and her concern becomes increasingly affecting.
-Their accidental forgetting of Kevin, after all, is no direct fault of their own – on a scale of 1 to David Cameron, they’re hardly David Cameron.
+Their accidental forgetting of Kevin, after all, is no conscious error.
 So the thought of an unprotected child standing up for themselves is, oddly, reassuring.

 Regardless of how you identity with Home Alone, though, there’s one thing that doesn’t change: the cackles of glee at Marv and Harry’s endless trauma.
-No matter how old you are, it’s still funny to see Joe Pesci get blowtorched on the head.
+No matter how old you are, it’s still funny to see Joe Pesci get blowtorched.
 It’s nothing to be ashamed of.
-There is even, inevitably, a German word for it: schadenfreude, the happiness we all feel at the sight of other people’s suffering.
+There is even, inevitably, a German word for it: schadenfreude, the happiness we all feel at the sight of other people’s pain.
 The line between slapstick and violence has long been a central part of on-screen humour, from Chaplin and The Pink Panther to the Chuckle Brothers and Quentin Tarantino.
-Home Alone sits right in the middle, a fairy-lit candy-coloured gateway to the dark, twisted depths of human nature.
-Yes, we laugh at this barbaric abuse.
-But as we stop to think and wonder what that says about us, we turn to our left and see that everyone else in the family is laughing too.
+Home Alone sits right in the middle, a fairy-lit candy-coloured gateway to dark, twisted comedy.
+Yes, we laugh – but as we stop to wonder about that, we turn and see that everyone else in the family is laughing too.
 What could be more Christmassy than that?